 Poor renal function

 Comorbidities such as stroke, diabetes, hypertension, and advanced age can increase open surgical risk.
-These individuals should be considered for endovascular stenting of the aneurysm if the aortic anatomy permits.
+If the aortic anatomy permits, these individuals should be considered for endovascular stenting of the aneurysm.

 Infrarenal Aortic Aneurysm Repair